lukaskremla/micropython-tools-jetbrains/DOCUMENTATION.md

    folder, make sure to explicitly mark it as a `Sources Root` as well, otherwise it will be ignored.
 5. You may need to restart the IDE to trigger a typehint re-scan.

+# File System Widget

+## File System Actions

+## Volume Support

+# REPL Widget

 ## Uploads

 There are several options for uploading items.
-All of them will skip already uploaded files if the connected board is capable of calculating CRC32 hashes.
+All of them will skip already uploaded files if the connected device is capable of calculating CRC32 hashes.

 ### Run Configurations